Sleep and the Shift Worker

 5. You can have more uninterrupted family time when you’re off.
 Instead of a few hours, you can have days to do things together.

 6. You can take vacations outside of the peak season and not have to deal with crowds and you usually get cheaper prices.
-A manager of mine that took his wife and kids on a cruise to Puerto Rico on his seven days off.
+A manager of mine took his wife and kids on a cruise to Puerto Rico on his seven days off.
 His wife was a stay-at-home mother that home schooled the kids.
 The kids got a great field trip and the family got to have a great tropical vacation.

 7. If you’re an introvert, working an unconventional schedule such as night shift or rotating shift might be a better fit because you’re not around as many people.